How Much Protein Do You Need?

 Luckily for those of us who aren’t into the whole “animal hostility” thing, there are plenty of complete protein sources out there that are plant based.
 Soy contains all nine essential amino acids.
 You can also eat a combination of legumes (beans and peas) and grains to get all the essential amino acids.
 The classic example of this is rice and beans.
 (For the record, you don’t need to eat them together.
 Just get them both at some point during the day.)

 Of course, there’s also the middle road.
 Eggs and dairy are both good complete protein sources.

+There are tons of protein sources that are readily available.
 From a dietary perspective, any complete protein will get the job done.
 It’s what comes with the protein that you need to consider.

 Eggs are a perfect example.
 Egg whites are about the purest source of protein you’ll find in nature.
 No fat and minimal carbs.
 (Very few vitamins or minerals though, if you’re keeping score.)
 Sometimes, that’s pretty useful when you’re trying to target exact macronutrient amounts.

 The yolk, however, changes the game considerably.
 There’s a little protein in yolks, but they’re mostly fat — and they’re loaded with micronutrients.
 So if you’re looking for the maximum health benefit, your best bet is to eat the whole egg.
 But when you do that, it’s important to note that you’re getting a protein and a fat source.